LaunchYourVibe

 (nav bar icon)

-LaunchYourVibe C-12
+LAUNCHYOURVIBE C-12

 If search is how most users navigate, it belongs at the top: always visible.
 If it's a power-user feature, tuck it in nav.
 Never make it a modal activation or a tiny corner icon on search-first apps.